CIBOLib/CIBOLib.github.io/InterneTools/equality_terminator/readme_equality_terminator.md

 # Validity:

-The following grep queries in the collection folder must not return anything in the future, so that the conversion of E-constraints into G- and L-contraints by the provided Python script 'equality_termintor.py' is valid:
+The following grep queries in the collection folder must not return anything in the future, so that the conversion of E-constraints into G- and L-contraints by the provided Python script is valid:

 grep -r 'INDICATORS' .
 grep -r 'REFROW' .

-The reason in the case of 'INDICATOR' is that for efficiency reasons not the whole mps is parsed but only to the NAME, ROWS, (optional: USERCUTS, LAZYCONS) COLUMNS and RHS section.
+The reason is that for efficiency reasons not the whole mps is parsed but only to the NAME ROWS, (optional: USERCUTS, LAZYCONS) COLUMNS and RHS section.
 In a usual mps we have following sections:
 NAME
 ROWS
 COLUMNS